PeterPlucinski/peterplucinski.github.io/_posts/2018-10-19-writing-to-google-sheets-using-node.md

 [Documentation](https://developers.google.com/sheets/api/quickstart/nodejs)

-## Part 1 - using Google's documentation and sample code, generating credentials.json and token.json
+## Part 1 - Using Google's documentation and sample code to generate credentials

 Initialize an empty project using `npm init`

 1. Follow step in the Google documentation to enable the Google API.
 This will let you select or create an empty project which will contatin your Google Sheets spreadsheet.
-You will need to download the `credentials.json` file your local project root.
+You will need to download the `credentials.json` file to your local project root.

 For reference, my `credentials.json` file looks like this (sensitive values have been changed):